-- Web platform (available through the Intranet and on SAAM's website and by e-mail to (denunciassaam@saam.cl); - In person or by letter addressed to the Ethics Committee, the individual's direct supervisor, the Controller or the Crime Prevention Officer (CPO).
+- Web platform (available through the Intranet and on SAAM's website and by e-mail to (denunciassaam@saam.cl); - Prevention Officer (CPO).

-The web platform is managed by an external, international supplier specializing in global solutions that meet international standards.
-It assures that the services are provided on a secure site that guarantees independent, efficient and speedy communications between the platform and the informant, safeguarding his or her confidentiality and anonymity.
+communications between the platform and the informant, correct application. safeguarding his or her confidentiality and anonymity.
 In order to guarantee the confidentiality, anonymity and safety of the informant, SAAM works to ensure the correct use of this system and anti-retaliation procedures.